-LONDON (Reuters) - Drugmaker Shire Plc (SHP.L: Quote) clinched its six-month pursuit of Baxalta International Inc BXLT.N on Monday with an agreed $32 billion cash and stock offer, catapulting it to a leading position in treating rare diseases.
+LONDON (Reuters) - Drugmaker Shire Plc SHP.L clinched its six-month pursuit of Baxalta International Inc BXLT.N on Monday with an agreed $32 billion cash and stock offer, catapulting it to a leading position in treating rare diseases.

 The London-listed group, which first approached the U.S. company with an all-stock offer in July, won over the maker of treatments for rare blood conditions, cancers and immune system disorders after adding a cash sweetener.

 Shire’s U.S.-traded shares SHPG.O fell 9 percent, however, as investors worry about a potential competitive threat from Roche ROG.VX to Baxalta’s critically important haemophilia franchise, and on nerves over the price offered and a cost savings forecast that Jefferies analysts called “somewhat disappointing.”

 The deal marks a strong start to mergers and acquisitions in healthcare in 2016 after the sector had its biggest deal-making streak in history last year, with global transactions totaling $673 billion, according to Thomson Reuters data.